TheClassicTechno/InterpretabilityNLPProject/README.md

 ## What This Does

-Instead of treating models as black boxes, we systematically break them down into parts:
+Instead of treating models as black boxes, I systematically break them down into parts:
 1. Test baseline accuracy on math and logic problems
 2. Zero out attention heads one at a time and measure performance drops
 3. Identify which heads matter most